Every second counts in a fire emergency. Keeping fire hydrants maintained helps to keep you safe.

 Isolation valves control the flow of water supply to fire hydrants from the water main.
 A Functioning isolation valve is required for comprehensive testing, repairs, and in the event of emergency.
 It is found in the ground near the fire hydrant and has a small circular cast iron lid.
 These valves must be accessible and their functionality maintained.

 To use a fire hydrant, Firefighters must use a hydrant key to take the caps off and hook up their hoses.
 This key is specially for hydrant use and there must be proper unobstructed clearance for it to swing all the way around - this includes its distance to the ground as well as surrounding walls and landscaping.
-The yellow hydrant in the image shown above has a six inch extension at its base to bring it to up to code.

 "Obstructions such as hedges, shrubs, trees, fences and the accumulation of materials are not permitted near the hydrant.
 A two (2) meter clearance must be maintained on each side of a fire hydrant and a one (1) meter clearance must be maintained on the side of a fire hydrant farthest from the street.
 Nothing may be erected and only grass may be planted in this clearance area."
-Quoted from the City of Calgary Bylaw
+Quoted from the City of Calgary Bylaw 40M2006

 Copyright © 2024 Clear Flow Services Ltd. - All Rights Reserved.